-A: Dynamic music, cooperative path-finding bots, and WAD-stealing are a few key unique features.
+A: Dynamic music, cooperative path-finding bots, WAD stealing, true random number generation, a simplified command line, as well as a much-improved multiplayer experience are a few examples of what Marshmallow Doom has to offer.
 If you enjoy the retro feel (the software-renderer look) and/or have experience with other source ports such as Chocolate Doom and Doom Retro, you should also like Marshmallow Doom.

-A: WAD-stealing is one of Marshmallow Doom’s most unique features, where IWADs for both Ultimate Doom and Doom II can be combined so that assets from both games can be used at once.
-For example, when using the WAD-stealing option, one can use music from Ultimate Doom while playing Doom II levels.
-This is especially useful for the new dynamic music feature, as it gives the music system a much bigger pool of music to work with.
-Another example of the benefits of WAD-stealing is that when using the monster upgrading feature in Ultimate Doom, the levels will automatically be populated with Doom II monsters, giving Ultimate Doom an entirely new look, feel, and challenge.
+A: WAD stealing combines the IWADs for The Ultimate Doom and Doom II so that assets from both games can be used at once.
+For example, when using the WAD stealing option, one can use music from The Ultimate Doom while playing Doom II levels.
+This is especially useful for the new dynamic music feature, as it gives the music system a much larger pool of music to choose from.
+Another example of the benefits of WAD stealing is that when using the monster upgrading feature in The Ultimate Doom, the levels will automatically be populated with Doom II monsters, giving The Ultimate Doom an entirely new feel as well as a greater challenge.

 Q: Why are some switch textures and skies messed up?

-A: This is a bug with the WAD-stealing feature: (1) In Ultimate Doom, some switch textures are erroneously overwritten with Doom II switch textures.
+A: This is a bug with the WAD stealing feature: (1) In The Ultimate Doom, some switch textures are erroneously overwritten with Doom II switch textures.
 (2) In both games, skies are overwritten by whichever iwad is being “stolen”.
 Research into the matter is ongoing…

 Q: Are all of Marshmallow Doom’s cool new features usable in network games?

 A: Not yet.
-Only the more basic game enhancements work in a real network game, such as conserved item pickups, ammo backpack dropping, keep keys, etc. More complex features such as enhanced blood/gore and bots are not yet available during a real network game.
+Only the more basic game enhancements work in a real network game, such as conserved item pickups, ammo backpack dropping, keep keys, etc. More complex features such as saved items and bots are not yet available during a real network game.